Scaffolding Cost

 Trestle Scaffolding

-This style of scaffolding does not use standards.
+This style of scaffolding is normally for smaller jobs, such as painting and decorating or easy to reach areas that don't require large amounts of scaffolding.
 Instead, tripods or ladders are used to support the boards.

 This scaffolding can be put on wheels and moved easily.
 Only use within the manufacturer’s stated limits and with suitable guardrails.
 For mobile access towers built to EN 1004-1, typical maximum freestanding platform heights are up to ~8 m outdoors and ~12 m indoors (design dependent).